 Bringing the casket inside.

 The Mt.
 Union Sacred Harp Singers provided the musical accompaniment.
-They were wonderful - but I wasn't close enough to capture sound - since string instruments are hard to pickup without a mic.
+They were wonderful - but I wasn't close enough to capture their sound - since string instruments are hard to pickup without a proper mic.

 Heading back outside with the casket.